mscroggs/arctans/joss/paper.md

 have become known as Machin-like formulae.
 It is believed [@tweddle1991] that John Machin submitted a paper [@machin-unpublished] containing
 Machin's formula and four other Machin-like formulae to the Royal Society in 1706.
 No surviving copy of this unpublished paper is known to exist, but the formulae included in it were later rediscovered and published by @hermann1706, @euler1744 and @hutton1776.
-Further Machin-like formulae have been discovered in the past 300 years by
+Further Machin-like formulae were discovered in the following 300 years by
 @stormer1896, @wrench1938, @lehmer1938, @takano1983 and @wetherfield1996, among others.

 In @todd1949, a method for generating new Machin-like formulae was proposed: by writing $\arctan(1/x)$ as $\arg(x+\mathrm{i})$ and noting that